Skip to main content

 “BORING!”
 Captain Clueless Coocoo suddenly shouted from the holodeck, where he’d been accidentally eavesdropping via the intercom system.
 “Can we skip to the part where we have a dance-off to save the universe?”

 “Me hate dance-offs!”
-Bizarro Superman declared.
+Reverso Stuperman declared.
 “They are the worst way to solve problems!”

 Nullius Rex paused mid-sentence, genuinely confused.
 “A… dance-off?
-With… backwards beings?”
+With… backward beings?”

-And that’s when the Heart of Everything activated, resonating with the pure chaos energy of Bizarro World logic.
+And that’s when the Heart of Everything activated, resonating with the pure chaos energy of Reverso World logic.

-Middle Theme: “Footloose” by Kenny Loggins (For villains: performed by the tone-deaf Mayberry Home Band with Edith Bunker shrieking “VOOTLOOSE!” and Barney Fife warbling about cutting loose in galactic pidgin)
+Middle Theme: “Footloose” by Kenny Loggins (For villains: performed by the tone-deaf Mayberry Home Band with Edith Bunker shrieking “FOOTLOOSE!” and Barney Fife warbling about cutting loose in galactic pidgin)

 “Right,” Valkyrie Prime announced, taking command.
 “Battle stations!
 Wacko Warrior, reconnaissance mission.
-Bizarro Batman, perhaps you could… not help with intelligence gathering?”
+Reverso Battyman, perhaps you could… not help with intelligence gathering?”

 “I am the worst detective!”
-Bizarro Batman announced proudly, immediately putting on a blindfold and declaring loudly, “Now I will use the worst stealth techniques to secretly investigate the enemy in the most obvious way possible!”
+Reverso Battyman announced proudly, immediately putting on a blindfold and declaring loudly, “Now I will use the worst stealth techniques to secretly investigate the enemy in the most obvious way possible!”

 Wacko Warrior phased into invisibility and intangibility, telepathically linking the crew.
-“I’m approaching the enemy… wait, Bizarro Batman is somehow ahead of me, announcing his presence to everyone while being completely invisible to the enemy.”
+“I’m approaching the enemy… wait, Reverso Battyman is somehow ahead of me, announcing his presence to everyone while being completely invisible to the enemy.”

-Indeed, Bizarro Batman’s backwards stealth was so perfectly wrong that it became perfectly right.
+Indeed, Reverso Battyman’s backwards stealth was so perfectly wrong that it became perfectly right.
 He was loudly declaring his secret investigation while somehow being completely undetectable.

 “I am finding nothing!”
-Bizarro Batman reported proudly.
+Reverso Battyman reported proudly.
 “Enemy is made of everything we can’t see!”

-Dr. Quackenbush chimed in via telepathy: “The Bizarro hero’s backwards logic is creating a logical paradox field.
+Dr. Quackenbush chimed in via telepathy: “The Reverso hero’s backward logic is creating a logical paradox field.
 His ‘worst detective work’ is somehow providing perfect intelligence.”

 Constantine, monitoring from the bridge, nodded grimly.
 “That’s why I couldn’t detect him earlier.
 You can’t ward against something that isn’t there to begin with.”

-Prof. Pepperwinkle added: “Scientific analysis confirms – Bizarro Batman’s backwards investigation is creating data about non-existence by perfectly failing to not find it.”
+Prof. Pepperwinkle added: “Scientific analysis confirms – Reverso Battyman’s backward investigation is creating data about non-existence by perfectly failing to find it.”

 Ponder-ASI’s voice carried electronic excitement: “Fascinating!
-The Bizarro heroes’ reverse psychology is creating a logical feedback loop that’s making the villain’s non-existence start existing!”
+The Reverso heroes’ reverse psychology creates a logical feedback loop that’s making the villain’s non-existence start to exist!

-But as Wacko Warrior tried to coordinate with Bizarro Batman, something went wrong.
+But as Wacko Warrior tried to coordinate with Reverso Battyman, something went wrong.
 The combination of perfect stealth and perfectly failed stealth created a paradox that caught Nullius Rex’s attention.

 “Ah,” the Null King smiled coldly.
 “Visitors from both ordered reality and chaotic unreality.
 How… unexpectedly expected.”

-He gestured, and suddenly both Wacko Warrior and Bizarro Batman found themselves caught in bubbles of null-space – though Bizarro Batman’s bubble was somehow perfectly wrong, making it perfectly protective.
+He gestured, and suddenly both Wacko Warrior and Reverso Battyman found themselves caught in bubbles of null-space – though Reverso Battyman’s bubble was somehow perfectly wrong, making it perfectly protective.

 “I am captured perfectly!”
-Bizarro Batman announced happily.
+Reverso Battyman announced happily.
 “This is the worst prison ever – it protects me completely from being unsafe!”

 Chapter 5: The Accidental Solution Begins